 Koos Speenhoff (1968) Adri Blok

-Koos Speenhoff (1869 - 1945) was a poet, draftsman and singer.
-Artist Adri Blok depicted him with a guitar in his hand and dressed in a neat coat, as he appeared at his performances.
-He wrote songs, prose and poetry, and made both mocking songs and lofty pieces in literary magazines.
-Speenhoff experienced glory years during the 1920s.
-But when his statue was placed in the 1960s, protests came from resistance circles, because Speenhoff's blazon was not entirely immaculate.
-Although he had helped Jews during the Second World War, he also wrote nationalistic texts about the "Dietse Volk" - dubious according to some, meant to be innocent by others.
-Koos Speenhoff died before the liberation in 1945 during a bombing of the Allies in The Hague.
-The Rotterdam Art Foundation donated this bronze portrait image of Speenhoff to the cabaret of Tom Manders, better known as 'Dorus'.
-On 22 June 1968 the statue was unveiled on Mauritsstraat, where the Manders cabaret was located.
-Unfortunately, the cabaret in 1970 ceased to exist, so that the statue was moved to the east side of the Schouwburgplein in January 1972.
-There it had to give way due to the redesign of the square.
-Since then, he has stood on the Oude Binnenweg opposite Van Gennep bookstore, who received the statue as a gift in honor of their 20 anniversary.
+Koos Speenhoff (1869 – 1945) was a poet, draftsman and singer.
+Artist Adri Blok has depicted him with a guitar in his hand and dressed in a neat coat, as he appeared at his performances.
+He wrote songs, prose and poetry, and made mock songs as well as lofty pieces in literary monthly magazines.
+Speenhoff experienced heydays in the 1920s.
+But when his statue was placed in 1968, protests arose from resistance circles, because Speenhoff's coat of arms was not entirely spotless.
+Although he had helped Jews during the Second World War, he also wrote nationalistic texts about the 'Dietse Volk' – according to some dubious, according to others meant to be innocent.
+Koos Speenhoff died before the liberation in 1945 during an Allied bombing raid on The Hague.
+The Rotterdam Art Foundation donated this bronze portrait of Speenhoff to the cabaret of Tom Manders, better known as 'Dorus'.
+On June 22, 1968, the statue was unveiled on Mauritsstraat, where the Manders cabaret was located.
+Unfortunately, the cabaret ceased to exist in 1970, so that the statue was moved to the east side of the Schouwburgplein in January 1972.
+There it had to make way in connection with the redevelopment of the square.
+Since then he has been standing on the Oude Binnenweg opposite bookshop v/h Van Gennep, who received the statue as a gift in honor of their 20th anniversary.
 Koos Speenhoff fits nicely in the ensemble of bronze statues on and around the Lijnbaan and Oude Binnenweg.